Nirav D. Shah: Maine Center for Disease Control and Prevention (2019–22)

 Shah's communication style and public face led to a significant following throughout Maine: A "Fans of Dr. Nirav Shah" Facebook page reached over 35,000 members.
 Stickers, T-shirts and mugs with Shah's likeness and the slogan "In Shah We Trust" and "Keep Calm and Listen to Dr. Shah" were printed and sold to benefit local nonprofits.
-Local confectioner Wilbur's of Maine produced "Shah bars" with his photo on the wrapper, and an "In Shah We Trust" electronic road sign was erected in Topsham, Maine.
+Local confectioner Wilbur's of Maine produced "Shah bars" with his photo on the wrapper.

+Shah faced ethical and scientific criticism from public health researchers and some ethicists for implementing an age-based vaccine rollout that prioritized speed over targeting specific vulnerable populations, which critics argued delayed timely vaccine access for individuals with high-risk conditions such as Down syndrome, hematological cancers, severe obesity, or being the recipient of an organ donation —all of which are associated with a higher mortality rate.
+According to several studies by the Maine Center for Disease Control and Prevention, particular disabilities and medical conditions put younger people at a greater risk for severe illness, according to experts.
+The parent of a child with a pre-existing condition objected that he should have targeted specific vulnerable populations instead.
+Shah later said that his decision was based on data from other states which he said made clear to him that speed needed to be prioritized over everything else and he said that Maine's results proved his decision correct.

-In early 2021, Shah became President of the Association of State and Territorial Health Officials (ASTHO), and he prioritized states' preparation for COVID-19 vaccine rollouts nationwide.
+In early 2021, Shah became President of the Association of State and Territorial Health Officials (ASTHO), a position he held until the following year, and he prioritized states' preparation for COVID-19 vaccine rollouts nationwide.

-U.S. Centers for Disease Control and Prevention
+U.S. Centers for Disease Control and Prevention (2023–25)

-In January 2023, he was appointed as the Principal Deputy Director of the U.S. Centers for Disease Control and Prevention and he had assumed that position in March 2023.
-Shah served as the acting director of the U.S. Centers for Disease Control and Prevention in July 2023.
-In his capacity as the acting director of the U.S. CDC Shah also served as the Acting Administrator of the Agency for Toxic Substances and Disease Registry.
-Shah resigned the position in the early weeks of the second Trump presidency.
+Shah was the Principal Deputy Director of the U.S. Centers for Disease Control and Prevention (CDC) from March 2023 until February 2025.
+He served as the acting director of the CDC and in that capacity he also served as the Acting Administrator of the Agency for Toxic Substances and Disease Registry.

 Colby College

-In March of 2025, Shah accepted an appointment to the faculty of Colby College in Waterville, Maine, to teach courses in public health, epidemics and crisis communication.
+Shah began teaching courses in the fall of 2025 in the Department of Statistics at Colby College in Waterville, Maine, on public health, epidemics and crisis communication.

+Politics

+2026 gubernatorial campaign

+Logo for Shah's gubernatorial campaign.

+Shah announced a campaign for Governor of Maine in the 2026 election as a Democrat on October 20, 2025.
+He received the most first-preference votes of any candidate in the Democratic primary, at 27%, but following the redistribution of votes under Maine's system of ranked-choice voting Shah lost to Hannah Pingree, who defeated him 56% to 44%.

+2026 U.S. Senate campaign

+After 2026 U.S. Senate nominee Graham Platner withdrew his candidacy, Shah launched a campaign for the U.S. Senate.
+Democratic U.S. Senators Tammy Duckworth and Dick Durbin of Illinois strongly opposed his candidacy.
+Shah withdrew from the race on July 19 after Troy Jackson won a majority of delegates to the special nominating convention.